JJVillasis/CPSC-452-Final-Project/README.md

 Enter `Username` and `Password` to log into the server's Order Processing Department.

 Create an order request: `order` - "Water", `type` - "DSA", `privateKeyFile` - "privateUsernameDSA.pem", `privateKeyPassword` - "Password"

+## Generating New Keys
+To generate new keys (DSA/RSA): run the file `generateKeys.py`.

+The program will ask you to enter:
+- `keyType`: the public-key type to generate (DSA/RSA),
+- `filePR`: The name of the file the private-key will be in (must be a .pem file),
+- `filePU`: The name of the file the public-key will be in (must be a .pem file), and
+- `password`: the password required to use the private-key (optional).

+## Creating Accounts
+To create new accounts for the Order Processing Department, run the `createAccount.py` file.

+The program will ask you to enter:
+- `username`: The username of the account
+- `name`: The first and last name of user
+- `password`: The password to access the account
+- `fileDSA`: The name of your public-key DSA file
+- `fileRSA`: The name of your public-key RSA file
+- `email`: The account's email address